-Mid defines nondiscriminatory harassment or bullying behavior as a form of repeated emotional abuse that is sufficiently severe, pervasive or persistent to the extent that it interferes with or limits the ability of an individual to participate in or benefit from the scope of their work position or involvement in a college-related activity.
+Mid defines nondiscriminatory harassment as a form of repeated emotional abuse that is sufficiently severe, pervasive or persistent to the extent that it interferes with or limits the ability of an individual to participate in or benefit from the scope of their work position or involvement in a college-related activity.
 It refers to unreasonable actions of an individual (or a group) directed towards an employee or student worker (or group) which intimidates, degrades, humiliates, or undermines; or which creates a risk to the health or safety of the targeted individual.
-Workplace bullying often involves an abuse or misuse of power, but not all bullying behavior involves a power differential.
+Workplace nondiscriminatory harassment often involves an abuse or misuse of power, but not all behavior involves a power differential.
+Nondiscriminatory conduct also includes: